masstensor/oracle-docs/docs/user-guide/Prediction.md

 Free prediction always predict next 24 hours price movement.

-### Adhoc Predcitions
+### Premium Predcitions
-If you want to predict price movement of a cryptocurrency at some time you like, you can use our adhoc predciton service.
-Via Adhoc prediction service, you can also predict price movement of another cryptocurrencies except BTC and ETH, currently we provide service for: BTC, ETH, SOL, BNB, OKB, XRP, ADA, AVAX, DOT, LINK, FIL, DOGE, SHIB, PEPE, ORDI, SUI, TON, BGB, HBAR, XLM, BCH, TRX, LTC, DAI, LEO, UNI, POL, HNT, DIMO, IOTX.
+If you want to predict price movement of a cryptocurrency at some time you like, you can use our premium predciton service.
+Via premium prediction service, you can also predict price movement of another cryptocurrencies except BTC and ETH, currently we provide service for: BTC, ETH, SOL, BNB, OKB, XRP, ADA, AVAX, DOT, LINK, FIL, DOGE, SHIB, PEPE, ORDI, SUI, TON, BGB, HBAR, XLM, BCH, TRX, LTC, DAI, LEO, UNI, POL, HNT, DIMO, IOTX.